bnovakovic/MultiplicationTable/README.md

 3. Build the project and run the application on your desired platform using green play button in your IDE.
 If that does not work, you can use `./gradlew run` gradle task to to run the project, or use gradle task list `Tasks->compose desktop->run`.

 ## Contributing
 If you would like to contribute to the project, either create the pull request, or contact me in the issues section.
-If you decide to create pull request, please make sure to follow S.O.L.I.D. and Clean Architecture principles.
+If you decide to create pull request, please make sure to follow MVVM principles.
 **Contact** me by opening an issue before spending a lots of time on big PR's just to make sure we are on the same page for the big new feature.

 ## License